-- (a) All pollutants shown in the Table are total and in mg/L unless otherwise noted. - These limits are the total mass in pounds per day (lbs/day) that are available to allocate to all permitted industrial users.
+- (a) All pollutants shown in the Table are total. - These limits are the total mass of a pollutant in lbs/day that may be allocated to the sum of all flows from permitted industrial users.

 Allocations are at the sole discretion of the District. - 2.
-The District may, at its sole discretion, implement local limits through allocation of the Maximum Allowable Industrial Load (MAIL) to industrial users.
-The MAIL is the total load available to be allocated to Significant Industrial Users and corresponds to the uniform concentration local limits shown in the table in Section 5.C.1.
-The MAILs are hereby incorporated by reference. - 3.
 The following limits shall apply to wastewaters that are discharged from the groundwater cleanup of petroleum or gasoline underground storage tanks or other remediation wastewaters containing these pollutants or where these pollutants are appropriate surrogates.
 It shall be unlawful for any Industrial User to discharge or cause to be discharged any waste or wastewater to the East Canyon Creek Water Reclamation Facility or the Silver Creek Wastewater Reclamation Facility that exceeds the following limits, as applicable.